Which New Normal? Understanding Ambiguous Loss

 Ambiguous Loss

 It’s difficult to find a pattern of coping when we are continually being asked to draw upon our resources, access our reserves, and forge new ones.
 It’s especially hard when you don’t even know what the next change or threat will entail.
-Sometimes it may feel that all we are doing is fending off one loss after another.
-We are all being asked to stomach a great deal of ambiguity.
+Sometimes it may feel that all we are doing is fending off one change after another.
+There is no question that the world today forces us to deal with ambiguity.
 This, to me, sounds a whole lot like ambiguous loss.
 Ambiguous loss pioneer, Family Social Scientist and Family Therapist, Dr. Pauline Boss states that ambiguous loss is any loss that is unclear or lacks a resolution.

 Below you will find my three most recommended ways to deal with ambiguous loss: